octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment3/Report/a3-report.md

 ![fo_iql_r1](./img/result/fo_iql_r1.png)

-It can be seen that under the two different reward functions, IQL learning increases the return value.
+It can be observed that under both reward functions, IQL results in an increase in the return value, reflecting the ability of IQL to improve performance over time.

+#### Foraging Analysis

+Specifically, the average return value have an increase trend, reflecting the ability of IQL to improve performance over time.

-The average return value of Type 1 is higher, which may be related to the small reward given to all agents after each harvest.
+The average return value of Type 1 reward function is higher compared to Type 0, which may be related to the small reward given to all agents after each harvest.
 In this way, on average, the overall reward value of Type 1 will be higher.
+And this design leads to a higher reward value, as agents my receive consistent feedback that contributes to gradual improvements in their policy.

+And some additional discussion is  in PROBLEMS 2 part.

 ### Parameter Setup